 Thanks for using untied!

 Here’s how to sort your taxes in three easy steps.
-To come back to this page, choose “Home” from the menu.
+You can also back to this information by choosing “Home” from the menu.

 - Complete your profile.

 - The Tax filing in the UK is called a Tax Return (sadly don't confuse it with a refund where you get money back).

 - You will need to file if you earned more than £1,000 as someone who is self employed.
 You will also need to make sure you are registered as self employed with HMRC, which is the UK’s tax authority.

 - Your taxes are for a period that starts on 6 April and ends the following 5 April.
 You then have until the following 31 January to file.